JakuJ/qsharp-compiler-mirror/README.md

 # Language server for the Quantum Explorer

-This repository contains code behind the WebSocket-based language server for Q#.
+This repository contains code behind the WebSocket-based language server for Q#, used by the [Quantum Exlorer](https://github.com/JakuJ/quantum-explorer) app.
 It's built upon a mirror of the [qsharp-compiler](https://github.com/microsoft/qsharp-compiler) repository by Microsoft.
 Our code is located mostly at `src/QsCompiler/WebSocketServer`, with some modifications done to the original code as well.